-User guides, online documentation, and manual pages are essential tools in a developer's toolbox.
-However, surprisingly few people thoroughly read and use these resources.
 Modern compilers have a large number of options that can be independently enabled or disabled to affect code performance, compiler performance, and compiler functionality.
 For example, performance may be increased by increasing the roundoff tolerance for calculations.
-Debugging features could be enabled or disabled.
-Numerous optimizations for loop unrolling, processor architectures, error handling, etc., could be selectively enabled or disabled in a good compiler.
+Debugging features can be enabled or disabled.
+Numerous optimizations for loop unrolling, processor architectures, error handling, and other activities can be selectively enabled or disabled in a good compiler.

 Optimizations occur within a compromise of speed, memory space, and time needed to compile and link.
 Therefore, there are no absolute rules about what will or will not be acceptable trade-offs among these concerns within a software project.
 Rather, compiler optimization is usually an iterative process of discovering what is effective and what is not.
 Compilers may boost performance by changing the amount of arithmetic roundoff, but may be ineffective due to loss of needed precision.
-Compilers may gain a great deal of performance by interprocedural analysis (IPA) and optimization, but at the expense of extended link times.
+Compilers may gain a great deal of performance by inter-procedural analysis (IPA) and optimization, but at the expense of extended link times.
 IPA is the process of rearranging code within one function based on knowledge of another function's code and structure.
 Compilers may be able to optimize code if pointers are never aliased.
 These optimizations come, however, at the expense of compile and link time, and possible increase of code size.
-Some optimizations even require multipass compiles on the same source code.
+Some optimizations even require multi-pass compiles on the same source code.
 Are they worth it?
-Experiment on your code and find out.
+Experiment with your code and find out.

 Furthermore, a developer need not use the same optimization techniques for the entire software project; certain optimizations can be used for one specific file or library, and other optimizations can be used for other files.
 In addition, different compilers may be used throughout the development cycle.
 One compiler might be used with integrated debugging tools for software development and debugging.
 But after code completion, another compiler with better optimization techniques may be used to produce the final shipped product binary images.
-One additional consideration is that different compilers on different platforms come with different levels of quality and kinds of optimization.
+One additional note is that compilers on different platforms come with different levels of quality and kinds of optimization.
 Study the compiler documentation carefully for insight into how certain optimizations perform and change the way code is generated.
-Often code compiled with debug information exhibits different bugs than code compiled with optimizations.

 Discovering and working with optimizations can be well worth the effort.
-Consider the commonly known Dhrystones benchmark as an example.
+Consider the commonly known, although old, Dhrystones benchmark as an example.
 The benchmark measures how many iterations (or loops) of a specific code fragment can be executed in a given time.
 More loops executed means that the code performs faster.
-In Figure 6.1, the benchmark achieves 239,700 loops using code that is not optimized.
+In Figure 6.1, the benchmark achieves 239,700 loops by using code that is not optimized.
 If the first level of optimization is used, 496,353 loops are achieved in the allotted time.
-Better yet, if the highest level of optimization is used, then tuned for a specific computer, 1,023,234 loops are achieved.
+Better yet, if the highest level of optimization is used and then tuned for a specific computer, 1,023,234 loops are achieved.
 This is nearly four times faster than the original benchmark.